andrey-lepekhin/andrey-lepekhin.github.io/_posts/2026-02-10-Soundproof-Sleep-Capsule.md

 I read acoustics papers and kept running into the same seductive idea: attenuation without the weight.
 Could geometry replace some of what I'd been trying to purchase with sheer mass?
 [One paper (Hedayati et al., 2024)](https://www.mdpi.com/2683028) had enough data for me to reproduce the build.

 This led to a delightful detour into parametric CAD — design software where every dimension is a variable you can tweak, then regenerate the whole model.
 Unlike the cube, this could iterate without sawdust: tweak a dimension, regenerate, print again.
-I ended up designing and 3D-printing an array of Helmholtz resonators.
+I ended up building [a parametric generator](https://github.com/andrey-lepekhin/helmholtz-array-generator) and 3D-printing an array of Helmholtz resonators.

 ![3D-printed Helmholtz resonator prototypes]({{ "/assets/images/2026-02-10-Soundproof-Sleep-Capsule/3d-printed-helmholtz-resonators.jpg" | absolute_url }})